numbas/Numbas/README.md

 A publicly-available editor, requiring no set-up, is available at [numbas.mathcentre.ac.uk](http://numbas.mathcentre.ac.uk).
 Or, you can follow [our instructions for Windows, Mac, or Ubuntu to install your own instance](http://numbas.github.io/editor).

+If you decide to run your own installation, install the compiler's dependencies with `pip install -r requirements.txt`.

 ### Development

 Numbas is open source, and we welcome contributions of any sort.
 Bug reports or feature suggestions can be added to [the GitHub issue tracker](https://github.com/numbas/Numbas/issues), or emailed to numbas@ncl.ac.uk.